GabeScott/standard-works-vault/Old Testament/2 Samuel 11.20.md

 [2 Samuel 11:20](https://www.churchofjesuschrist.org/study/scriptures/ot/2-sam/11.20?lang=eng#p20)

-[^a]: Joab had not followed the king’s plan (see v.
-15) but sent Uriah and his men right up to the city gate and wall.
+[^a]: Joab had not followed the king’s plan (see [[2 Samuel 11.15|v.
+15]]) but sent Uriah and his men right up to the city gate and wall.
 He feared David might be angry because so many were killed with Uriah.